schrink/mattermost/README.md

 Here's how to start:

 1. **Create a copy of this project to manipulate**
   1. Log in to your GitHub account.
-Go to the [Github repository of this project](https://github.com/mattermost/mattermost-integration-gitlab/edit/it-edits/README.md) and click **Fork** in the top-right corner to create a copy of this project that you control and manipulate.
+Go to the [Github repository of this project](https://git.studioqi.ca/lefebvre/mattermost-integration-pivotal) and click **Fork** in the top-right corner to create a copy of this project that you control and manipulate.
 2. **Deploy your project copy to Heroku**
   1. Go to your [**Heroku Dashboard**](https://dashboard.heroku.com/apps) and click **+** in the top-right corner then **Create New App**.
-Give your app a unqiue name (like `mattermost-gitlab-[YOUR_GITHUB_USERNAME]`), select your region and click **Create App**.
+Give your app a unqiue name (like `mattermost-pivotaltracker-[YOUR_GITHUB_USERNAME]`), select your region and click **Create App**.
   2. Heroku directs you to the **Deploy** tab of the dashboard for your new app, select **GitHub** as your connection option, then click **Connect to GitHub** at the bottom of the screen to authorize Herkou to access your GitHub account.
   3. In the pop up window, click **Authorize Application** to allow Heroku to access your accounts repositories.
 On your Heroku dashboard, select your account in the first drop-down then search for the repo we created earlier by forking this project.
-Type `mattermost-integration-gitlab` in the **repo-name** field, then click **Search** and then the **Connect** button once Heroku finds your repository.
+Type `mattermost-integration-pivotaltracker` in the **repo-name** field, then click **Search** and then the **Connect** button once Heroku finds your repository.
   4. Scroll to the bottom of the new page.
 Under the **Manual Deploy** section, make sure the `master` branch is selected then click **Deploy Branch**.
 After a few seconds you'll see a confirmation that the app has been deployed.
   5. At the top of your app dashboard, go to the **Settings** tab and scroll down to the **Domains** section.
 Copy the URL below **Heroku Domain** (we'll refer to this as `http://<your-heroku-domain>/` and we'll need it in the next step)
   6. Leave your Heroku interface open as we'll come back to it to finish the setup.